AlCalzone/ioBroker.zwave2/README.md

 * Many config files were added and updated
 * Improved compatibility with some devices, notably `ID Lock 150`, `Vision Security ZD2102-5`, `HomeSeer WD200+`
 * `currentValue` and similar values are now updated immediately when a set-type command succeeds.
 Verification is done after a short delay.

-### 1.8.8 (2021-01-24)
-* Fixed an issue where communication with sleeping secure nodes could get stuck
-* After changing a value, the verification of the new value happens with a larger delay to avoid capturing intermediate and outdated values
-* Several hundred device configuration files were added

 ## License